frenchypeanut/rockside/doc/installation/how-to-updrade.md

 # How to upgrade Rockside

 ### Upgrade Rockside Engine
-When a new version of rockside is released you can updrade your existing version simply with :
+When a new version of rockside is released you can upgrade your existing version with :

 ```
 rockside engine upgrade